 For a pre-arranged absence, a parent/guardian must call the office prior to the absence.
-The student is then responsible to obtain a pre-arranged absence form from the office that must be approved by OJSHS administration prior to leaving on said trip.
 Work missed during an absence must be completed upon a student's return to school, or at the classroom teacher's discretion.

 Oregon Junior-Senior High School discourages parents/guardians from taking family vacations during periods when school is in session.
 Such vacations may disrupt the continuity of a student's learning and create educational problems.
 Students who request an excused absence due to a family vacation must follow the pre-arranged absence procedure described above.

 Students absent or on vacation during final exams will be allowed to take exams upon return.
-No exams will be permitted prior to the absence.
+No exams will be permitted prior to the absence unless approved by administration.